getsentry/sentry-ruby/docs/config.rst

           Thread.new { Raven.send_event(event) }
         }

     Using a thread to send events will be adequate for truly parallel Ruby platforms such as JRuby, though the benefit on MRI/CRuby will be limited.

+    The example above is extremely basic.
+For example, exceptions in Rake tasks will not be reported because the Rake task will probably exit before the thread can completely send the event to Sentry.
 Threads also won't report any exceptions raised inside of them, so be careful!

     If the async callback raises an exception, Raven will attempt to send synchronously.